defaultcrypter/backdoor-python-CodeSimple-hacking/README.md

 Instagram: https://www.instagram.com/gusta_do_bailao/

 In the files: socket and client change the IP to your machine's local IP, or if you want to test it out, change the client's IP to your server and configure your router's ports to be redirected to your local port, through your PUBLIC IP.

+In the future I will implement a method to obfuscate the AV code so they don't identify it as malicious, I can use Base64 or XOR encoding.